-He unveiled economic measures to get Hong Kong recover from the lengthy battle against COVID-19 pandemic over the past two years.
+He unveiled economic measures to get Hong Kong to recover from the lengthy battle against the COVID-19 pandemic over the past two years.
 The designated fund for the anti-epidemic efforts will reach up to HK$ 67.5 billion.

 Hong Kong is still fighting against its fifth wave of the pandemic spread.
-The pandemic has made a remarkable hit to the Hong Kong economy, leading to a shortfall in revenue, sharp decrease in consumption.
+The pandemic has made a remarkable hit to the Hong Kong economy, leading to a shortfall in revenue, and a sharp decrease in consumption.
 SMEs have been experiencing hard times.
 Many of them had to shut down their businesses or are facing such a decision.

 In the budget statement, the financial secretary introduced new tax policies with a significant tax reduction regime for businesses.
 Besides, SMEs will also enjoy multiple support programs to revive and continue growing their businesses.

 Tax-reduction policies for businesses and individuals, more preferable loan limits

 Propose tax concessions for family investment companies.
 Eligible private companies run by single-family offices will receive a certain amount of tax reduction.